Nurdaulet-no/Akinator-LLM/README.md

     ```bash
     java -jar target/akinator-0.0.1-SNAPSHOT.jar # Replace 0.0.1-SNAPSHOT with the actual version if different
     ```
-    The backend should start, typically running on `http://localhost:8080`.
+    The backend should start on `http://localhost:8080`.

 2.  **Play the Game!**